Bessie Woodson Yancey

-Bessie Woodson Yancey (May 1882 – 11 January 1958) was an African American poet, teacher, and activist, whose only published poetry collection, 1939's Echoes from the Hills, was "perhaps the earliest example of Affrilachian children's literature."
+Bessie Woodson Yancey (May 1882 – 11 January 1958) was an African-American poet, teacher, and activist, whose only published poetry collection, 1939's Echoes from the Hills, was, according to Katharine Capshaw Smith, "perhaps the earliest example of Affrilachian children's literature.".

 Life

 Bessie Woodson was born in New Canton, Virginia, to James Henry and Ann Eliza Riddle Woodson.
-She was the younger sister of famed black historian and educator Carter G. Woodson.
+She was the younger sister of famed Black historian and educator Carter G. Woodson.
 She was educated in a school run by her uncles, John Morton and James Buchanan Riddle, until 1892, when the family moved back to Huntington, West Virginia, where they had lived during the 1870s.
 There, she attended Douglass High School, where her brother Carter was a teacher, and principal.
 She graduated in 1901, and became a teacher herself.

 Woodson married Robert Lee Johnson on 4 June 1905, with whom she had two daughters: Ursula and Belva.
 She and Lee later divorced, and she married Patrick Yancey of Louisa County, Virginia.